TarsCloud/K8STARS/README.en.md

 # k8stars
 K8stars is a solution to deploy TARS in a Kubernetes environment and it has the following features:
-* Maintain the same functionality of TARS Framework in a container
+* Maintain the same functionality of TARS Framework
 * Support TARS naming service and configuration management
 * Support a smooth transfer of TARS services into container orchestrations such as K8S.
 * Non-invasive; there isn’t a coupling between the deployment environment and the services